The Eff Ay Kyew

 The system starts counting long critiques from the point when your work enters the line for a spotlight—that is, after you first post it, or manually put it back in line later.
 So if your work enters a line, gets 2 long critiques, then enters a spotlight, it'll stay in the spotlight until it receives 1 more long critique, for a total of 3.

 If your work gets 3 long critiques before it even reaches the spotlight, then it'll skip the spotlight entirely.

-The spotlights are really a last-resort sort of thing to ensure you get at least 3 critiques—most members who get 10+ critiques in one round get them from fans, followers, or people they've critiqued in the past.
-It's all about networking—start critiquing and get your name out there!
+The spotlights guarantee a certain number of critiques, so the time at which you receive those critiques doesn't matter so much.
+Most members who get 10+ critiques in one round get them from fans, followers, or people they've critiqued in the past.
+If you want to get more than the minimum, then it's all about networking—start critiquing and get your name out there!

 You can also slake your thirst for spotlight-related knowledge at our handy spotlight FAQ.

 Why do some works in a spotlight have more than 3 critiques?

 Authors who want more than 3 critiques for their work can put their work back in line for a spotlight by spending more karma points.
 If you see a work in a spotlight with 10 or even 20 critiques, it's because the author has spent a lot of karma points repeatedly unlocking the work.

 You can read more about the life cycle of a work here.